 It involves as little as a single rogue trader secretly conspiring with peers at other firms over an encrypted channel like WhatsApp or ProtonMail to manipulate interest rates, or energy prices, or one of the many other trading markets.

 Schemes like these can result in catastrophic consequences — both monetary and reputational.
 Because they often originate from a single point of weakness – an unscrupulous employee – they can also be very difficult to spot before they blow up.

 The Securities and Exchange Commission (SEC) reports that market manipulation enforcement actions comprised 7% of the cases it brought in FY2018, down slightly from 9% in FY2017.
 That may seem like a relatively small percentage, but it’s not wholly surprising considering that market manipulation requires a degree of coordination and malice beyond that of simply trading on inside information or including misleading information in an offering document.

 What tends to trouble compliance officers is not necessarily the volume of market manipulation schemes but, rather, their potentially large impact on a firm’s bottom line and their increasing variety and computer-aided sophistication.
-In its 2017 annual report, the SEC reflected on how technology has emboldened market manipulators and other wrongdoers:
+In one annual report, the SEC reflected on how technology has emboldened market manipulators and other wrongdoers:

 Just a few years ago, it was difficult to imagine a market manipulation scheme accomplished by hacking into the electronic accounts of others and then forcing trades to pump up on a stock price.
 Or the brokering of stolen inside information on the so-called ‘dark web,’ paid for in untraceable cryptocurrency.
 Yet these are the sort of schemes we now frequently encounter.” – Stephanie Avakian & Steven Peikin, SEC Division of Enforcement Co-Directors

 Other schemes the SEC has pursued in the past two years include traders manipulating markets by spreading false information via social media, manipulating stock prices through false regulatory filings, and engaging in a variety of pump-and-dump schemes involving misleading press releases timed to coincide with long and short trades.